karls/gocardless-clj/README.md

 [![Build Status](https://travis-ci.org/karls/gocardless-clj.png?branch=master)](https://travis-ci.org/karls/gocardless-clj)

 The library implements most of the functionality for merchants, as described in the GoCardless API docs.
-Partner integrations are currently not supported.

 Although the API is pretty clean and should be fairly easy to use, some nice things are not yet in place or are rough around the edges.
 This also means that the API is in a bit of a flux and may change at any time.

+Currently supported:
-* Automatic pagination of results is not supported, which means that you'll have to paginate manually.
+* Manual pagination of results
-* Filtering ~~should work~~ works out of the box.
+* Filtering resources
-* Handling webhooks are currently not supported.
+* Fetching details for your merchant
+* Looking up customer, bills, subscriptions, pre-authorizations and payouts
+* Generating Connect URLs for bills, subscriptions and pre-authorizations
+* Confirming a new resource
-* Pre-populating fields for Connect flow pages is supported and works out of the box.
+* Pre-populating customer details for the Connect flow
+* Creating a bill under an existing pre-authorization
+* Validating webhooks

+Currently not supported:
+* Automatic pagination of results
+* Partner integration

 See the GoCardless API docs for notes on filtering and pagination.